 You are hiring for a task - but there will be future tasks

-While you might have a single task in mind, you’ll encounter many talented people during the hiring process.
-Some might be too busy to take on your task, while others might be too junior level or too expensive for your budget.
-You should manage them in an excel sheet for future jobs.
-Overall, except for the people you hire to do the task, your hiring process should also enrich your freelancers DB with new freelancers you’d like to work within various seniority levels and price points.
+While you might have a single task in mind, you'll encounter many talented people during the hiring process.
+Some might be too busy to take on your assignment, while others might be too junior level or too expensive for your budget.
+It would help if you managed them in an excel sheet for future jobs.
+Overall, except for the people you hire to do the task, your hiring process should also enrich your freelancer's DB with new freelancers you'd like to work with within various seniority levels and price points.
 Depending on your future task, you may already have a shortlist of freelancers you can do with, making the process much faster and more efficient.

 Once the job is done

-If you felt the freelancer did well, you should spend the time to provide a detailed review on the used platform and LinkedIn profile page.
+If you felt the freelancer did well, you should spend the time to provide a detailed review within the used platform and LinkedIn profile page.